Skip to content

 Local and state business leaders cite billions in tax contributions and economic growth as they urge Congress to act now

-PHOENIX (May 30, 2019)—The Arizona Chamber of Commerce and Industry is among 60 chambers of commerce from 26 states calling on congressional leadership to pass the Dream and Promise Act to give a path to citizenship to Dreamers and Temporary Protected Status (TPS) holders.
+PHOENIX (May 30, 2019)—The Arizona Chamber of Commerce & Industry is among 60 chambers of commerce from 26 states calling on congressional leadership to pass the Dream and Promise Act to give a path to citizenship to Dreamers and Temporary Protected Status (TPS) holders.
 In an open letter, the business leaders recognize the important role these immigrant populations play in keeping our workforce young and competitive, contributing to the tax base, and creating jobs for all Americans.

-“Dreamers and TPS holders are essential, valuable contributors to the Arizona economy,” Arizona Chamber of Commerce and Industry President and CEO Glenn Hamer said.
+“Dreamers and TPS holders are essential, valuable contributors to the Arizona economy,” Arizona Chamber of Commerce & Industry President and CEO Glenn Hamer said.
 “These individuals deserve a humane and lasting solution that ensures they’ll be protected from deportation and can continue to call Arizona and the United States home.”

 “Dreamers and TPS holders shouldn’t have to pay the price for the gridlock in Washington,” said Rich André, deputy director of state and local initiatives at New American Economy.
 “It’s time for Congress to do what makes sense for our businesses and for our communities.”